Loaded Baked Potato Salad

 ⏱️ Timing Overview

-Compared to traditional potato salad, which can take up to an hour to prepare, this loaded baked potato salad saves you 25% of your cooking time while delivering similar flavors and a heartier texture.
+Compared to traditional potato salad which can take up to an hour to prepare, this loaded baked potato salad saves you 20% of your cooking time while delivering similar flavors with an even more satisfying texture.

 👩🏻⚕️ Nutritional Information